CaelVision/meishur-vision.github.io/_posts/2023-11-20-progress-update.md

 Caelvision's little brother (circa Nov,2023)

 Now, let's talk about Neil.
 This guy has been on a mission – a computer vision mission.
 He stumbled upon RoboFlow, a treasure trove for computer vision enthusiasts.
-With data from IEEE and Kaggle, he armed himself to the teeth with ceramic insulators (yes, porcelain and glass, the unsung heroes of the tech world).
+With data from IEEE and Kaggle, he armed himself to the teeth with ceramic insulators (porcelain and glass).
 After a bit of machine learning magic, Neil unveiled the model predictions – not perfect, but hey, we're getting there!
 It's like teaching a drone to see the world in high definition – baby steps, right?

 <div class="img">
 <img src="/assets/prediction.png" />